Family Activities this Summer in Edinburgh

-Always a popular choice with families, the National Museum of Scotland on Chambers Street just got even better with the recent opening of ten brand new galleries!
+Always a popular choice with families, the National Museum of Scotland on Chambers Street is a surefire winner for the summer holidays.
 The kids will be awestruck by the planes hanging overhead and will be able to get stuck into some hands on learning, with plenty of interactive exhibits in the Science and Technology Galleries.
 They'll be inspired by the many beautiful items in the colourful Art, Fashion and Design Galleries, featuring works by world famous artists and designers, including Piscasso and Paolozzi.

-Look out for the museum's regular and free family workshops and activities, including crafts, demos and object handling.
+Look out for the museum's regular and free family workshops and activities, including crafts, demos and object handling, and free guided tours every day throughout July.
 Find out what's coming up this summer on the Museum's website.

 Chambers Street, Edinburgh, EH1 1JF, website